Dan Seals: Later albums, career and death

 Although Dan Seals was a touring artist for the rest of the 1990s, he did release a few more albums on smaller labels throughout the decade, such as Fired Up in 1994, his final album for Warner Bros.
 He signed to Intersound and released In a Quiet Room in 1995, comprising acoustic versions of his earlier hits.
 He then switched to TDC and released In a Quiet Room II in 1998, followed by Make It Home in 2002.

-In the early 2000s, Dan embarked on various tours with his brother Jim (of Seals and Crofts fame), billing themselves as Seals & Seals, and performing their successful hits from Seals & Crofts and England Dan & John Ford Coley, Dan's hits from his solo career, and a few original songs written between the two brothers.
+In the early 2000s, Dan Seals embarked on various tours with his brother Jim (of Seals and Crofts), billing themselves as Seals & Seals, and performing their successful hits from Seals and Crofts and England Dan and John Ford Coley, Dan's hits from his solo career, and a few original songs written between the two brothers.
 A few shows featured Jim's sons Joshua on bass guitar and backing vocals, and Sutherland on electric guitar.
 The status of the original recordings is unknown.

-In 2008, Seals completed radiation treatments for mantle cell lymphoma at Vanderbilt University Medical Center in Nashville and at M.D.
+In 2008, Seals completed radiation treatments for cancer (mantle cell lymphoma) at Vanderbilt University Medical Center in Nashville and at M.D.
 Anderson Cancer Center in Houston, and received a stem cell transplant at the National Institutes of Health (NIH) in Maryland.
 He died at the age of 61, on March 25, 2009, at his daughter's home in Nashville.

-Prior to Seals' death, he recorded two duets with Juice Newton, for her 2010 release Duets: Friends & Memories, covering Heart's 1986 hit "These Dreams".
+Prior to Seals's death, he recorded two duets with Juice Newton, for her 2010 release Duets: Friends & Memories, covering Heart's 1986 hit "These Dreams."

-Four years after Seals' death, Kenny Rogers recorded Seals' composition, "It's Gonna Be Easy Now."
-The track is featured as the closing number on Rogers' album You Can't Make Old Friends.
+Four years after Seals's death, Kenny Rogers recorded Seals's composition "It's Gonna Be Easy Now."
+The track is featured as the closing number on Rogers's album You Can't Make Old Friends.